INRIA/scikit-learn-mooc/slides/trees.md

 .pull-right[<img src="../figures/tree_blue_orange2.svg" width="100%">]

 ???
-We can expand a leaf to refine the decision
+We can incrementaly expand any leaf to refine the decision function.
+At each step, the leaf focuses on a smaller subregion of the space.

 ---
 # Classification